eq19/feed/_drafts/identition_zone.md

 [![superstring theory](https://github.com/eq19/feed/assets/36441664/e1fe403e-4650-428c-b5c1-d3432b2447d6)](https://astrophysicsblogs.blogspot.com/2008/01/superstring-theory_03.html)

-The string theory is sofar the leading candidate to the _Theory of Everything_ however it is said that the theory ***[may be incompatible with dark energy](https://www.quantamagazine.org/dark-energy-may-be-incompatible-with-string-theory-20180809/)***.
+The string theory is sofar the leading candidate to the _TOE_ however it is said that the theory ***[may be incompatible with dark energy](https://www.quantamagazine.org/dark-energy-may-be-incompatible-with-string-theory-20180809/)***.

 ```warning
 It is argued that the generic formulation of string theory leads naturally to dark energy, represented by a positive cosmological constant to lowest order and the intrinsic stringy non-commutativity is the new crucial ingredient responsible for its radiative stability. _([Physic Letters](https://doi.org/10.1016/j.physletb.2019.134950))_